-Instrument Pilot Rating (IFR)
+Instrument Pilot Rating (IR)

 It requires additional training and instruction beyond what is required for a Private Pilot certificate or Commercial Pilot certificate, including rules and procedures specific to instrument flying,